 Step #6: Build And Install The Head Casing

 I find it’s best to build the head casing away from the wall, then install it as one unit.
-This keeps the fillet strip from sagging and wobbling, and saves some frustration.
+This keeps the fillet strip from sagging and wobbling, and saves time and frustration.

 To do this, I first spread wood glue onto what would be the bottom edge of the frieze board.
-Then, I laid the fillet strip down onto that edge, centering it so that it overhung the frieze 1/2″ at both ends (pictured below).
+Then, I laid the fillet strip down onto that edge.
+I centered it so that it overhung the frieze 1/2″ at both ends (pictured below).

 I shot the fillet strip onto the frieze board using 3/4″ brad nails.
-(Just be sure to avoid moving the fillet around while attaching it in your project!
+(Be sure to avoid moving the fillet around while attaching it in your project!
 Pressure from the gun can cause it to slide.)

 With the fillet attached, I wiped off any excess glue and flipped the assembly.
 I spread more glue on the top edge of the frieze, and set the cap onto this edge with the roundover pointing down.